ak1103dev/219351_homework/README.md

 ```bash
 mpiexec -np 2 ./hw3
 ```
+Array is NOT sorted
+9 8 7 6 5 4 3 2 1 0
+Array is sorted
+Elapsed time MPI_Wtime is 9.431626

 **Execute with np = 4**
 ```bash
 mpiexec -np 4 ./hw3
 ```
+Array is NOT sorted
+9 8 7 6 5 4 3 2 1 0
+Array is sorted
+Elapsed time MPI_Wtime is 4.091237

 Homework 5
 ---------